perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 - **Functions of Windows Nano Server**
 	- Serves as a platform to run DNS, DHCP, application servers, web servers and databases or file servers

+#### Windows PowerShell
+- **Explanation:**
+	- Command-line interface that offers a shell for executing commands and scripts
+- **What tasks can PowerShell be used to perform?**
+	- Work with files and folders
+	- Manage disk storage
+	- Manage network tasks
+	- Set up local and networking printing options
+	- Install, list and remove software applications
+	- View local computer information
+	- Maa

 ## Table Summaries
 ### General Terminology
 | Term                          | Definition                                                                                                                                                                                                 |